theitalianscientist/covid-19/README.md

 Just kidding.

 So, first things first.
-The assumptions to use this statistical tests ARE (copied straight from this [fantastic blog](https://towardsdatascience.com/frawd-detection-using-benfords-law-python-code-9db8db474cf8), which you should read):
+The assumptions to use this statistical test are (copied straight from this [fantastic blog](https://towardsdatascience.com/frawd-detection-using-benfords-law-python-code-9db8db474cf8), which you should read):

 * The numbers need to be random and not assigned, with no imposed minimums or maximums.
-* The numbers should cover several orders of magnitude, and the datasetshould be large; recommendations in the literature call for 100 to 1,000 samples as a minimum, though Benford’s law has been shown to hold true for datasets containing as few as 50 numbers.
+* The numbers should cover several orders of magnitude, and the dataset should be large; recommendations in the literature call for 100 to 1,000 samples as a minimum, though Benford’s law has been shown to hold true for datasets containing as few as 50 numbers.

 We’re in luck!
 We have datasets that satisfy those assumptions, and they come straight from Chinese websites.